ambielecki/dwa15-fall2018/laravel/db-migrations.md

 Rather than building tables with raw SQL queries or using a tool like phpMyAdmin, we'll use Laravel migrations.

-__Migrations are PHP scripts that describe alterations to your database&mdash; whether it be adding tables, dropping tables, adding new columns to tables, etc.__
+__Migrations are classes that describe alterations to your database&mdash; whether it be adding tables, dropping tables, adding new columns to tables, etc.__

 The benefits of managing your database with migrations include...

-+ The scripts can be tracked in version control so you have a history of changes over time.
++ The migration files are tracked in version control so you have a history of changes over time.
-+ When you deploy your application to a new/different server, you can easily run your migrations to create a  copy of your database for that server.
++ Any collaborating developer working on your app can quickly create their own local database for the app by running the migrations.
-+ Similarly, new developers can quickly build copies of your database on their local servers.
++ Similarly, when changes to the database structure are introduced, any collaborating developers can run migrations to bring their databases up to date.

 <br>

-**Before proceeding, use phpMyAdmin to delete the `books` table you created when reading the [*Databases Primer*](/laravel/db-primer.md) notes:**
+**Before proceeding, use phpMyAdmin to delete the `books` table you created when reading the [*Databases Primer*](/laravel/db-primer.md) notes.** We'll be recreating this table via a migration.

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-how-to-delete-a-table-in-phpmyadmin@2x.png' style='max-width:1000px; width:100%' alt=''>